Posted in

 Homegrown players have had a significant impact on the field, with many becoming regular starters for their teams.

-In the 2021 season, there were over 180 homegrown players signed to MLS contracts, a 21% increase from the previous year.
-Many of these players have played crucial roles in their team’s success, such as Tyler Adams at New York Red Bulls and Reggie Cannon at FC Dallas.
+Many of these homegrown players have played crucial roles in their team’s success, such as Tyler Adams at New York Red Bulls and Reggie Cannon at FC Dallas.
+Both of these players also went on to play in Europe, showing the quality that can come from US academies.

 The rise of homegrown talent has also led to increased competition within the league, as teams are no longer solely reliant on international signings or the MLS SuperDraft to acquire quality players.
 This has contributed to a more competitive league, with the overall quality of play improving year upon year.